 - Push-ups can stress out your wrists.
 To prevent unnecessary pain, keep your hands shoulder-width apart.
 They should be right under your shoulders with your fingers facing forward or slightly inward.

 - This exercise can also strain your shoulders.
-Double check that your elbows are positioned close to your body.
-If you flare them out, your shoulders may hurt.
+Double check that your elbows are positioned close to

 - Avoid arching your back.
 Keep your spine straight and strong by engaging your core and glutes.